apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 ### How to enable `Authentication`

 The following is an example.
-The `keyAuth` is enabled on the specified route to restrict route access.
+The `keyAuth` is enabled on the specified route to restrict user access.

 Create ApisixConsumer foo: